 Who hasn’t dreamt of sunflower field frolicking, Julie Andrews style?
 Liverpool Plains in New South Wales is full of sunflower farms and when they bloom some farmers are kind enough to let you stroll between them.

 - More Sunflowers!

-Frolicking through a Sunflower field has always been a bucket list item (you’re lying to yourself if you say it isn’t) so as soon as received an email from the “Sunflower Alert” I decided it was time to tick this one off the list.
+Frolicking through a Sunflower field has always been a bucket list item (you’re lying to yourself if you say it isn’t).
+So as soon as I received an email from the Sunflower Alert I decided it was time to tick this one off the list.

-Approaching the fields, you’re driving along the country road and suddenly plants with green stems and yellow flowers appear along the horizon and you know the dream is in reach.
-Sunflowers as far as the eye can see.
+Approaching the fields, you’re driving along the country road and suddenly plants with green stems and yellow flowers appear along the horizon and you know the dream is in reach; sunflowers as far as the eye can see.

 - A hat

 Drop into the Liverpool Plains Visitor Information Centre on the New England Highway in Willow Tree and grab a map to point you in the right direction so you can find them easier.